joshua-maros/the-fucking-manual/computer-graphics/src/1_numbers_into_pictures/content.md

 ### Our Eyes
 We see an object when light bounces off of that object and enters our eyes, striking a layer of light-sensetive cells called the retina.
-The retina transmits what it sees to our brain.
 Inside the retina, there are four different kinds of cells which detect light.
-Each of these respond differently to different frequencies of light.
+Each of these respond only to certain frequencies of light.

 ![Graph of how different cells respond to frequencies of light](https://www.wikilectures.eu/images/5/53/4.2.4rhodsandconesgraf.png)
 *Rods And Cones by Wikilectures, licensed under CC BY-SA 3.0, [click for source](https://www.wikilectures.eu/w/LIGHT,_EYE_AND_VISION#1.1.4..C2.A0Eye)*